 (b) I was the only CST he could find who had the workshop day.

-Next, I want to give credit to a friend and colleague, Catherine Louis (also a CST), who made me add the Workshop.
+Next, I want to give credit to a friend and colleague, Catherine Louis (also a CST), who made me add the Agile Release Planning Workshop.
 (I was originally skeptical.)
 So, it was her idea originally.
-Now, based on experience I am a strong advocate.
+Now, based on experience and attendee feedback I am a strong advocate.

 Note: I still let attendees sign up only for the 2-day course.
 That is all that is required by Scrum Alliance to get a CSM.

 Why do I consider the Workshop ‘necessary’?
 Or maybe better: why do attendees find it so valuable?

 I get a few answers that are, to me, fairly similar: